Tool of Thought

 Don't use ⎕CS

-I have forgotten exactly why, but I'm pretty sure there is simply no need to.
+I have forgotten exactly why, but I'm pretty sure there is simply no need to, and bad things happen when you do.

 Don't use ⎕PATH